jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

         * The clustered view is created using `quickuser2`.
 This takes some time, but once it takes effect, all calls are load-balanced.
     * The calls to the `AppTwo` bean in `app-two` are made using two different scoped-context settings and both are used alternately 7 times.
 This means the servers `app-twoA` and `app-twoB` are called alternately seven times each.

-5. If it is necessary to invoke the client with a different ${product.name} version the main class can be invoked by using the following command from the root directory of this quickstart.
-Replace ${jboss.home.name} with your current installation path.
+5. If it is necessary to invoke the client with a different JBoss EAP version the main class can be invoked by using the following command from the root directory of this quickstart.
+Replace EAP7_HOME with your current installation path.
 The output should be similar to the previous mvn executions.

-        java -cp ${jboss.home.name}/bin/client/jboss-client.jar:app-main/ejb/target/ejb-multi-server-app-main-ejb-client.jar:app-two/ejb/target/ejb-multi-server-app-two-ejb-client.jar:client/target/ejb-multi-server-client.jar org.jboss.as.quickstarts.ejb.multi.server.Client
+        java -cp EAP7_HOME/bin/client/jboss-client.jar:app-main/ejb/target/ejb-multi-server-app-main-ejb-client.jar:app-two/ejb/target/ejb-multi-server-app-two-ejb-client.jar:client/target/ejb-multi-server-client.jar org.jboss.as.quickstarts.ejb.multi.server.Client

 _NOTE:_

 * _If exec is called multiple times, the invocation for `app1` might use `app-oneA` and `app-oneB` node due to cluster loadbalancing._
-* _A ${product.name} will deny the invocation of unsecured methods of `appOne`/`appTwo` since security is enabled but the method does not include @Roles.
+* _A JBoss EAP will deny the invocation of unsecured methods of `appOne`/`appTwo` since security is enabled but the method does not include @Roles.
 You need to set `default-missing-method-permissions-deny-access = false` for the `ejb3` subsystem within the domain profile `ha` and `default` to allow the method invocation.
 See the `install-domain.cli` script._

 ## Access the JSF application Inside the Main Application